 1

-PureVPN stands out by having servers in 68 countries, including underrepresented areas like Africa, Asia, the Middle East, and Central and South America.
+We appreciate that PureVPN has committed itself to offering IP addresses in underrepresented areas like Africa, Asia, the Middle East, and South America.

 Given that internet access is frequently restricted in these regions, having nearby VPN servers is particularly crucial.